-Today, the Australian Digital Council met in Melbourne, where the Commonwealth, State and Territory Ministers considered the range of data collaboration projects and digital transformation priorities underway nationally to improve services for the benefit of all Australians.
+Today, the Australian Digital Council met in Adelaide, where the Commonwealth, State and Territory ministers considered the range of digital transformation priorities underway nationally and identified key data collaboration projects to improve services to the Australian public.

 - The Hon Victor Dominello MP (NSW)

 - The Hon Mick de Brenni MP (QLD)

 Through discussions about common priorities, jurisdictions are working together to take a holistic approach to designing digital services, and solving complex policy problems through Commonwealth-State data sharing.

 ‘State of the data and digital nation’ report